How Anthropic Teams Use Claude Code

 Hooks and checks

-- Formatting and lint hooks are allowed to run automatically.
+- Formatting and lint hooks may run automatically.

-- Test hooks may suggest commands, but long-running suites need human confirmation.
+- Test hooks may suggest commands; long suites need human confirmation.

-- Any hook that blocks a change must print the rule it enforces and the owner to ask.
+- A hook that blocks a change must print the rule it enforces and who owns it.

 MCP and permissions

-- Read-only documentation and issue lookup are allowed when configured by the team.
+- Read-only docs and issue lookup are fine when the team configures them.

 - Write actions in external systems require explicit human approval.